Samuel Goudsmit: Life and career

 Goudsmit studied physics at the University of Leiden under Paul Ehrenfest, where he obtained his PhD in 1927.
 After receiving his PhD, Goudsmit served as a professor at the University of Michigan between 1927 and 1946.
 In 1930 he co-authored a text with Linus Pauling titled The Structure of Line Spectra.

 During World War II he worked at the Massachusetts Institute of Technology.
 As scientific head of the Alsos Mission, he successfully reached a German group of nuclear physicists around Werner Heisenberg and Otto Hahn at Hechingen (then French zone) in advance of French physicist Yves Rocard, who had previously succeeded in recruiting German scientists to come to France.
+He was awarded the Presidential Medal of Freedom for his work as part of the Alsos mission.